Code-Institute-Submissions/Elitept/README.md

 ### Different Screen Sizes
 One of the reasons I decided to use Bootstrap to create this project, was the mobile-first principle and especially the responsiveness.
 Using the layout meant that, as the screen size increases and decreases, the page responds accordingly.
-Below is the effects of changing the screen size;
+Below is the effects of changing the screen size (**in regards to screen width**);

 #### Navigation Bar
-- The navigation will collapse down to a dropdown menu when the screen is ≥576px.
+- The navigation will collapse down to a dropdown menu when the screen is 575px and below.

 #### Programs and Trainers
 - The images and the adjoined text will be viewed differently depending on the screen size.
-So on screen sizes of 992px and above, all four images will be on one row.
+So on a screen size of 992px and above, all four images will be aligned (on one line).
 For screens where it is between 576px and below, one image will occupy one row.
 For screen sizes between 568px and 991px, it will show two images per row.

 #### Testimonials
-- For this section, the testimonials will be one per row for screen sizes 767 and below.
-For screens 768px and above it will show two testimonials on each row.
+- For this section, the testimonials will be one testimonial per row for screen sizes 767px and below.
+For screens that are 768px and above it will show two testimonials on each row.

 #### Contact Page
 - Lastly, for the contact page, on screens 768px and above the contact form and the relevant text will be side by side (col-6 and col-6).
 But on smaller devices (767px and below) it will show the relevant text above the contact form.
 As for the social media icons, on all screens sizes above 368px, the icons will appear on one line.
-But for screens widths 368px and below, the last icon goes on a separate row.
+But for screens 368px and below, the last icon goes on a separate row.

-### Issues
+## Issues

 #### Issues Fixed
 - When running my code through a validator, one of the errors I received was, my comments had too many hyphens.
-I have no corrected this, and placed two hyphens on either side of my comment.
+I have now corrected this, and placed only two hyphens on either side of my comment.
 - When loading my page, some images would take much longer to load then others.
 I quickly realised the photos were too large, so I resized them proportionately using **adjust size** under tools on Mac.
 - In regards to my contact form, when I left the Full name field empty, I would not get an error message.
 I fixed this by going onto Bootstrap and adding the relevant invalidator code to my contact form.